Ancestral origins of environmental (in)attention: Empirical results

-\hyref{table:main-regression}{Table} below reports the results from \hyref{main_eq}{Equation}.
-Column 1 reports the results we obtain from regressing an individual's self reported measure of attention to environment on historical measures of ancestral climatic variability controlling for country-year fixed effects.
+\hyref{table:main-regression}{Table} reports the results from \hyref{main_eq}{Equation} for our lead variable of interest, i.e. normalized responses to the question: \textit{"How important is it to you to take care of the environment?"}.
+Column 1 reports the results we obtain from regressing the variable on historical measures of ancestral climatic volatility controlling for country-year fixed effects.
 Subsequent columns add individual level and historical controls.
 Across all specifications, our results corroborate the hypothesis.
-The results we find are all statistically significant at 1\% level and consistent across different choice of sample or method of construction of our climate variability index.
+The results we find are all statistically significant at 1\% level and consistent across different choice of sample or method of construction of our ancestral climate anomalies index.

-For the purpose of a stylized illustration, assume that, on our index of climate variability, the most stable ancestral climates scored 0.01 and the most unstable ancestral climates scored 0.09.\footnote{For the sample in consideration, the average variability in ancestral climate conditions captured by our constructed index ranges from 0.015 to 0.093.
-We restrict the sample to remove a small mass of outliers lying outside the $99^\text{th}$ percentile of the distribution of our values of average variability.} In that case, the coefficients $\beta_1$ and $\beta_2$ suggest that a increase of 0.01 ($\sim 10\%$) in the average deviations from the typical climate conditions in the most stable ancestral environments would have led to a 9\% \textit{decrease} in attention to environment today relative to the sample mean and a increase of 0.01 in the average deviations in the most unstable ancestral environments would have led to a similar percentage point \textit{increase} in attention to environment today.
+For the purpose of a stylized illustration, assume that, on our index of climate anomalies, the most stable ancestral climates scored 0.01 and the most unstable ancestral climates scored 0.09.\footnote{For the sample in consideration, the average ancestral climate anomalies captured by our constructed index ranges from 0.015 to 0.093.
+We restrict the sample to remove a small mass of outliers lying outside the $99^\text{th}$ percentile of the distribution of our values of average anomalies.} In that case, the coefficients $\beta_1$ and $\beta_2$ suggest that an increase of 0.01 ($\sim 10\%$) in the average deviations from the typical climate conditions in the most stable ancestral environments would have led to a 8.5\% \textit{decrease} in attention to environment today relative to the sample mean and an increase of 0.01 in the average deviations in the most unstable ancestral environments would have led to a 14.3\% percentage point \textit{increase} in attention to environment today.

+We provide additional evidence on this relationship, using our second proxy, constructed from data on self-reported engagement in pro-environmental actions and support for national environmental causes from the Integrated Values Surveys.
+We present results from regressing the environmental attention index on historical measures of ancestral climatic volatility, controlling for individual-level characteristics, historical ethnic-group-level controls, and country–year fixed effects in \hyref{table:ivs_reg}{Table}.
+Across Columns 1 to 4, we vary the choice of sample and variables used to construct the PCA whose normalized first component we use as our index (see \hyref{subsec:ivs-notes}{Appendix} and \hyref{subsec:IVS-details}{Online Appendix} for more details).
+Across all specifications, we observe a statistically significant U-shaped relationship between ancestral climatic anomalies and environmental attention, with the estimated coefficients satisfying $\beta_1 < 0$ and $\beta_2 > 0$.